KelvenH/Guitar-Vault/README.md

 The site logo took great influence from the 'serif' style logos of some of the greatest known guitar and amp brands (i.e. Marshall, Gibson and Fender).
 A font was found which paid homage to these world famous logos, yet remained extremely legible.

 The site logo-text was achieved by applying the Google Font 'lobster' font-family over a textured 'rust' background which due to the zoom level actually provides a slight 'aged leather' look.
 A font mask* was then applied using another 'gold' texture image (both texture images were licensed from Adobe Stock).
 The layering was achieved in CSS using a combination of text-fill and background-clip with a back-up gold font* (declared in the root variable as was the font-family).
-* *see acknowledgements for referrence used for application of font/text masks*
+* *see acknowledgements for reference used for application of font/text masks*

 The CSS is shown here;